 COVID-19 Update: With the nature of our low-contact services, we are still fulfilling free tree requests as they’re approved.
 Our team takes safety precautions seriously and is in compliance with guidance from CDPHE and DDPHE to reduce the spread of COVID-19.
 If you do need to interact with a Denver Forestry team member directly while a free tree is being planted in your right-of-way, we will comply with recommended social distancing practices.

 Do you have room for a new tree?
-Part of being a Smart Ash is planting new trees before losing established ones to the EAB.
-Denver Parks and Recreation and the Denver Digs Trees program of The Park People are teaming up to get new trees planted.
-If you have room in the public right-of-way next to your property, you may be eligible to have a free tree planted for you.
+Being a Smart Ash means that we plant new trees before losing established ones to the EAB.
+In fact, Denver Parks and Recreation wants to help you plant a tree.
+If you have room in the public right-of-way next to your property, you may even be eligible to have a free tree planted for you!